PaoloMazzon/JamEngine/README.md

  - Supports the use of [Tiled](https://www.mapeditor.org/) as a level editor
  - Written purely in C
  - JamINI file I/O built in and extremely easy to use
- - Unicode text rendering (although bitmap fonts only at the moment)
+ - Unicode text rendering, weather it be bitmap or true type
  - Cross-platform implementations of atof and ftoa (string to double and vice-versa)
  - SAT collisions and simple rectangle/circle collisions are interchangeable
  - TileMaps that can be used for rendering complex tile layers and checking collisions
  - 3D audio support through OpenAL
- - Basic profiling support for cross-platform performance breakdowns

 Naming Conventions
 ==================